 Managing your organizations online account

 The first person to register enters the organization’s information, which creates the organization profile.
 It’s important to enter this information accurately at registration, because after this point the organization profile can only be edited by McLean Foundation staff.
 It is possible for an organization to have more than one person associated with the account.
 For an organization to easily view its full history of grants and requests, we recommend consolidating all applications into one user account.
-If you are unsure whether your organization already has an account or if you need to be added to an existing account, please contact Lauren at email@example.com or (707) 725-1722.
+If you are unsure whether your organization already has an account or if you need to be added to an existing account, please contact the office at firstname.lastname@example.org or (707) 725-1722.

 Once your account is set up, your account dashboard is displayed on the screen every time you log in.
 From the dashboard, you can do the following: